Are Air Pollution Masks Really Effective?

 We might be biased, but here is our list of features to look for when choosing an air pollution mask:

 - Seal.
 You can have the most effective filter in the world, but it won’t help you if the air goes around the filter.
-To ensure the best seal, choose an air mask that comes in multiple sizes and includes adjustable nose piece and ear straps.
+To ensure the best seal, choose an air mask that comes in multiple sizes and includes adjustable nose pieces and ear straps.
 This way you can adjust the mask to fit your unique face shape.

 - Filter.
 Make sure the filter used in the air mask is effective.
 There are different standards and certifications, but any filter you choose should filter at least 95% of PM2.5.
 Look for lab tests on the manufacturer’s website.
 If you are exposed to gasses or chemicals such as traffic exhaust, choose a filter with active carbon for extra protection.

 - Comfort.
 A heavy mask that is rough on the face and hard to breathe through won’t be comfortable to wear.
 When your mask is uncomfortable, you will tend to take it off more often, losing protection.
 This is even more true when dealing with children, who are often very active.
-Look for masks that are lightweight, easy to breathe through and includes an exhalation valve that reduces heat buildup.
+Look for masks that are lightweight, easy to breathe through, and include an exhalation valve that reduces heat buildup.

 - Design.
 You’re dressed up and ready to go to work or go out with friends.
 You don’t want to match your nice clothes with an industrial-looking respirator or medical mask that makes you look like you are ill.
 Choose a mask that matches your mood or wardrobe.
 Think of it as an accessory, like a tie.
-A nice looking mask also makes you look more approachable to strangers.
+A nice-looking mask also makes you look more approachable to strangers.

 - Eco-friendliness.
 We only get one life and one planet.
 Throw-away disposable masks are a huge and unnecessary burden on the environment.
 Think of the planet when you choose a mask.
-Choose a product that lasts a long time, and with the minimal amount of waste.
+Choose a product that lasts a long time, and with a minimal amount of waste.
 The best masks can be reused, with only the small filter material being replaced.

 STYLESEAL Air Masks have all of these features.
 Perhaps now you see why we think STYLESEAL is the best air pollution mask on the market!